+SCCM Intune Architecture Decision Making Tips and Sample Diagram Configuration Manager ConfigMgr.
 High level (generalized) design decisions are discussed in this post.
-Most common design decision I have seen is discussed in the below paragraph.
-I must warn that this design decision won’t suit all scenarios.
-In this post, we will see SCCM Intune architecture decision making tips and sample diagram.
+The most common design decision I have seen is discussed in the below paragraph.
+I must warn you that this design decision won’t suit all scenarios.
+In this post, we will see SCCM Intune architecture decision-making tips and sample diagrams.

 The design decisions will be based on the existing SCCM/ConfigMgr CB environment and will replicate some of the features as per the requirement.
 An SCCM solution will be implemented to provide device management facilities for fully managed Windows servers and Windows endpoints.
 A standalone Intune platform will also be installed on managed mobile devices (iOS, Android, Windows 10 modern device via MDM channel).